HallettLab/lab-website/README.md

 4) Preview your changes!
 You can do this by running the following script in the console:
 `blogdown::serve_site()`

+Do NOT use the Preview tab in RStudio.
+If you accidentally do, delete the html file it creates!

 The website should appear in the Viewer tab of RStudio.
 You can open it in a browser by clicking on the arrow-to-browser icon on the upper left of the Viewer tab.

 5) When you are satisifed, share your updates.